Genetic counseling: History

 The practice of advising people about inherited traits began around the turn of the 20th century, shortly after William Bateson suggested that the new medical and biological study of heredity be called "genetics".
 Heredity became intertwined with social reforms when the field of modern eugenics took form.
 Although initially well-intentioned, ultimately the movement had disastrous consequences; many states in the United States had laws mandating the sterilization of certain individuals, others were not allowed to immigrate and by the 1930s these ideas were accepted by many other countries including in Germany where euthanasia for the "genetically defective" was legalized in 1939.
 This part of the history of genetics is at the heart of the now "non directive" approach to genetic counseling.

 Sheldon Clark Reed coined the term genetic counseling in 1947 and published the book Counseling in Medical Genetics in 1955.
 Most of the early genetic counseling clinics were run by non-medical scientists or by those who were not experienced clinicians.
 With the growth in knowledge of genetic disorders and the appearance of medical genetics as a distinct specialty in the 1960s, genetic counseling progressively became medicalized, representing one of the key components of clinical genetics.
 It was not, though, until later that the importance of a firm psychological basis was recognized and became an essential part of genetic counseling, the writings of Seymour Kessler making a particular contribution to this.
-The first master's degree genetic counseling program in the United States was founded in 1969 at Sarah Lawrence College in Bronxville, New York.
+The first master's degree genetic counseling program was founded in 1969 at Sarah Lawrence College in Bronxville, New York.
 In 1979, the National Society of Genetic Counselors (NSGC) was founded and led by the first president, Audrey Heimler.